JadeMatrix/SHOW/examples/README.md

 # `streaming_echo`

 A more advanced echo server that streams large requests using `std::istream` and responds using `std::ostream`.
 Run & test it like `http_1_1`, but use a longer request you can enter in parts.
-For example, first paste this into Netcat:
+For example, paste these three blocks of text into Netcat, each followed by enter:

 ```http
 POST /foo/bar HTTP/1.0